martinemde/text_player/README.md

 Inspired by [@danielricks/textplayer](https://davidgriffith.gitlab.io/frotz/) - the original Python implementation.

+I have chosen not to distribute the games in the ruby gem.
+You'll need to clone this repository to use the games directly without the full pathname.
+This is out of an abundance of caution and respect to the owners.
+Offering them for download, as is done regularly, may be interpreted differently than distributing them in a package.

+I am grateful for the ability to use these games for learning and building.
+Zork is the game that got me started on MUDs as a kid, which is the reason I'm a programmer now.

 ## Requirements

 TextPlayer requires Frotz, a Z-Machine interpreter written by Stefan Jokisch in 1995-1997.
 More information [here](http://frotz.sourceforge.net/).